Choosing Between Home and Clinic Euthanasia: What to Consider for Your Pet | Brisbane Home Pet Euthanasia & Clinic Options

 Before the Visit:

-• You can choose a location in your home that feels right, such as their favourite resting spot or a peaceful outdoor area.
+You can choose a location in your home, yard (or even a park) that feels right, such as their favourite resting spot or a peaceful outdoor area.

 During the Visit:

-• A sedative is usually given first, allowing your pet to relax and drift off peacefully.
-Once they’re calm, the final medication is administered, which is quick and pain-free.
+Once you feel ready, a sedative is usually given first, allowing your pet to relax and drift off peacefully.
+Once they’re calm and sedated, an IV is placed.
+Then once you feel ready, the final medication is administered, which is pain-free and they usually pass really peacefully in approximately one minute.

 After the Goodbye:

-• You’ll have time to say your final farewells.
+You’ll be offered time and privacy alone to say your final farewells.

 When to Consider Clinic Euthanasia Instead